dready92/PHP-on-Couch/doc/couch_replicator.md

     // store the design doc in the SOURCE database
     $target_client->storeDoc($doc);

-    //create a couchReplicator instance on the destination database
+    //create a CouchReplicator instance on the destination database
-    $replicator = new couchReplicator($target_client);
+    $replicator = new CouchReplicator($target_client);

     // replicate source database to target database, using the "no_str_in_doc" filter, and setting needle to "_design"
     $params = array ("needle"=>"_design");
     $replicator->query_params($params)->filter('replication_rules/no_str_in_doc')->from($source_client->getDatabaseUri());

-Replication of individual couchDocuments
+Replication of individual CouchDocuments
 ========================================

-Please read the couchDocument documentation to learn how to simply replicate a document to or from a database to another
+Please read the CouchDocument documentation to learn how to simply replicate a document to or from a database to another